endless-sky/endless-sky/README.md

 ## Building from source

-ES uses CMake as its build system, which makes it easy to develop for Windows, macOS and Linux.
-See the [Build Instructions](docs/CONTRIBUTING.md) page for detailed instructions.
+Endless Sky uses CMake as its build system, which makes it easy to develop for Windows, macOS and Linux.
+See the [Build Instructions](docs/readme-developer.md) page for detailed instructions.

 ## Contributing